regex #

 Base initializer

-// new_regex create a REgex of small size, usually sufficient for ordinary use
+// new create a RE of small size, usually sufficient for ordinary use

 pub fn new() RE